 - Johnny Mathis

 Our tiny little home was in a small village on the east coast in Maryland.
 A village known as Galesville.
-My mom was the only person of color in that village, except for the small African-American community that was segregated from the white folks in that little riverside village.
+My mom was the only person of color (in that she was not Anglican), in that village, except for the small African-American community that was segregated from the white folks in that little riverside village.
 I mention this for a reason; no one else in the community, the white community, cooked food like my mother did.

 Once a month, our family would pile into the family car and drive into DC to visit family.
 We moved to this village from DC, leaving behind all of our relatives, something that displeased my mother immensely, especially since it didn’t take her long to realized she was being shunned by all the other white women in the village.
 She felt terribly alone and isolated.